Bruton: History

 Bruton was listed in the Domesday Book of 1086 as Briuuetone, meaning "Vigorously flowing river" from the Old English tor and Celtic briw meaning vigour.
 The river has been the site of several watermills and in 2003 the South Somerset Hydropower Group installed their first hydroelectric turbine at Gants Mill at nearby Pitcombe.

 Bruton Abbey, a medieval Augustinian priory from which a wall remains in the Plox close to Bow Bridge, was sold after the dissolution of the monasteries to the courtier Sir Maurice Berkeley (died 1581), whose Bruton branch of the Berkeley family converted it into a mansion, which was demolished in the late 18th century.

 The Dovecote which overlooks Bruton dates from the 16th century.
 It was at one time used as a house, possibly as a watchtower and as a dovecote.
-It is a Grade II* listed building, and ancient monument. managed by the National Trust.
+It is a Grade II* listed building, and an ancient monument, and is managed by the National Trust.
 The building was once within the deerpark of the Abbey.
 It was adapted by the monks from a gabled Tudor tower.
-The conversion to be a dovecote took place around 1780.
-It has over 200 pigeon holes.
+The conversion to a dovecote took place around 1780.
+It has over 200 pigeonholes.

 Bruton was part of the hundred of Bruton.

-Bruton is referenced in a well-known English folk song, The Bramble Briar.
-A rare copy of an inspeximus of Magna Carta was found in Bruton in the 1950s and claimed by King's School, Bruton.
+The town is referenced in a folk song "The Bramble Briar", which is also known by the title "Bruton Town".
+A rare copy of an inspeximus of Magna Carta was found in Bruton in the 1950s and claimed by King's School.
 The sale of the copy to the Australian National Museum paid for much building work at the school.

 Much of the town's history appears in the Bruton Museum's Dovecote Building in the High Street.
 It includes a tourist information office.
 Bruton Museum Society, formed in 1989, involves the community and local schools in developing the collection of local artefacts.
-It was initially housed beneath the Co-Op, then in a disused coach house owned by a bank.
 It moved in 1999 to its current location, which was jointly purchased by South Somerset District Council and Bruton Town Council.
 The museum also marks the time spent in the town by John Steinbeck.
 It has organised exhibitions at King's School, including one in 2008 on the work of Ernst Blensdorf.
 In 2010, an anonymous donor agreed to pay the rent on the building, removing earlier doubts about its viability.

-In December 2012, plans were announced by Hauser & Wirth to open a gallery and arts centre at a derelict farm outside Bruton.
-This occurred on 14 September 2014.
+In 2014, Hauser & Wirth opened a gallery and arts centre at a derelict farm outside Bruton.